tiepdotme/marabesi.com/_posts/2020-07-19-git-release-bot-part-1.md

 To release a version of a software, usually there is a boring task of updating specific files with the version to be released.
 For example, a team may want to update the `package.json` file (version property) with the release they are tagging, for documentation purpose.
-Then, before a release the developer incharge of the release must remember to follow the rules of updateing the file, and after that generate a git tag.
+Then, before a release the developer in charge of the release must remember to follow the rules of updating the file, and after that generate a git tag.

 In the scenario described the major issue is to relay on the developer